 My oldest son had a very bad ear ache a few months ago.
 He kept tugging at his ear and crying because it hurt so badly.
 Thankfully, it was close to bed time so I had him lie down in bed so I could massage his face to promote drainage.

-Because I had no garlic oil on hand (it had been a long time since we’d had an ear infection), I used another remedy that I had recently read about.
+Because I had no garlic oil on hand (it had been a long time since we’d had any kind of ear discomfort), I used another remedy that I had recently read about.

 Behind the painful ear, I applied a drop of melaleuca essential oil.
 (When using this oil on smaller children, dilute a drop in 1 tbsp coconut oil.
 Also, make sure they do not ingest this oil.)
 I put some lavender essential oil on his forehead to help him sleep and said goodnight.